-- a.
+a.
 Composition.
 The Committee on History is comprised of seven (7) persons (ministers, elders, deacons, and laypersons).
-It has three officers: chairperson, vice chairperson, and secretary, all officers are elected annually after each Summer Presbytery meeting. - b.
-Function/Responsibility. - (1) Collect and preserve the history and to promote the knowledge of the history of the churches, organizations, auxiliaries, and people of the Huntsville Presbytery of the Cumberland Presbyterian Church in America (CPCA). - (2) Establish and maintain a library, archives, and museum for the acquisition and care of such material and records as may be germane to the purpose of the committee. - (3) Serve as the Presbytery's liaison with other judicatory historical agencies, and committees of the denomination. - (4) Work with local churches in compiling and preserving histories of the churches. - c.
+It has three officers: chairperson, vice chairperson, and secretary, all officers are elected annually after each Summer Presbytery meeting.

+- (1) Collect and preserve the history and to promote the knowledge of the history of the churches, organizations, auxiliaries, and people of the Huntsville Presbytery of the Cumberland Presbyterian Church in America (CPCA). - (2) Establish and maintain a library, archives, and museum for the acquisition and care of such material and records as may be germane to the purpose of the committee. - (3) Serve as the Presbytery's liaison with other judicatory historical agencies, and committees of the denomination. - (4) Work with local churches in compiling and preserving histories of the churches. - c.
 Authority.
 This committee has the full responsibility for managing the process of collecting and preserving the history of the churches within the Huntsville Presbytery.

 Section 3.
-Committee on Ministry:
+Committee on the Ministry:

 a.
 Composition.
-The Committee on Ministry is comprised of eleven (11) persons (ordained ministers and elders only).
+The Committee on the Ministry is comprised of eleven (11) persons (ordained ministers and elders only).
 It has three officers: chairperson, vice chairperson, and secretary; all officers are elected annually after each Summer Presbytery meeting.

-- (1) Receive, give pastoral guidance, instruct, examine, and nurture all persons referred to it by the Presbytery and or HPEB as a person entering the ministry. - (2) Follow guidelines and requirements established and approved for candidates, and licentiates, and shall require the candidates and licentiates under its care to complete all requirements. - (3) Determine when a candidate for the ministry is "ready" for the next step, which is licentiate, and shall recommend such to the Presbytery. - (4) Give regular attention to the growth and progress of each candidate and licentiate, and give special attention to those who require it. - (5) Recommend to the Presbytery licentiates to be ordained: Licentiate must complete the requirements pursuant to the Constitution, 6.30, Ordination of Ministers. - (6) Issue, with the Presbytery's approval, the call for revocation of licensure and ordination credentials when a minister leaves the Huntsville Presbytery. - c.
+- (1) Receive, give pastoral guidance, instruct, examine, and nurture all persons referred to it by the Presbytery and or HPEB as a person entering the ministry. - (2) Follow guidelines and requirements established and approved for candidates, and licentiates, and shall require the candidates and licentiates under its care to complete all requirements. - (3) Determine when a candidate for the ministry is "ready" for the next step, which is licentiate, and shall recommend such to the Presbytery. - (4) Give regular attention to the growth and progress of each candidate and licentiate, and give special attention to those who require it. - (5) Recommend to the Presbytery licentiates to be ordained: Licentiate must complete the requirements pursuant to the Constitution, 6.30, Ordination of Ministers. - (6) Issue, with the Presbytery's approval, the call for revocation of licensure and ordination credentials when a minister leaves the Huntsville Presbytery. - (7) Ensure that the CPCA School of Continuing Education (SCE) Course Catalog and the newly revised CPCA Presbyterian Committee on Ministry Resource Handbook serve as Huntsville Presbytery's guidance for matters related to the ministry (i.e., probationary, licensure, ordination, etc.). - c.
 Authority.
 This committee has the full authority to guide the ministerial candidates/licentiates during that period leading up to their ordination; and nurture, and encourage vocational development of ordained ministers who do not pastor.

 Section 4.
-Committee on Mission and Evangelism.
+Committee on Missions and Evangelism.

 a.
 Composition.
-The Committee on Mission and Evangelism is comprised of seven (7) members.
+The Committee on Missions and Evangelism is comprised of seven (7) members.
 It has three officers: chairperson, vice chairperson, and secretary, all officers are elected annually after each Summer Presbytery meeting.

-- (1) Recommend to the Presbytery missions and evangelism goals and objectives, which will strengthen the work of missions and of evangelism at both the congregation and Presbytery levels. - (2) Develop and promote home, church, and foreign missions and evangelism movements. - (3) Assist local congregations within the Presbytery with creation and development of mission and evangelism programs. - (4) Recommend resources appropriate for mission and evangelism, and coordinate programs at the local level. - c.
+- (1) Recommend to the Presbytery missions and evangelism goals and objectives, which will strengthen the work of missions and of evangelism at both the congregation and Presbytery levels. - (2) Develop and promote home, church, and foreign missions and evangelism movements.

+- (3) Assist local congregations within the Presbytery with creation and development of mission and evangelism programs. - (4) Recommend resources appropriate for mission and evangelism, and coordinate programs at the local level. - c.
 Authority.
 This Committee has full responsibility of managing and implementing mission and evangelism programs at the Presbytery level.

 Section 5.
-Committee on Nomination:
+Committee on Nominations: